 As of December 31, 2009, 2010 and 2011 and September 30, 2012, our trade and bills receivables from non-related companies were RMB92.8 million, RMB167.5 million, RMB487.0 million and RMB646.0 million, respectively, and our trade and bills receivables from related companies were RMB532.2 million, RMB826.4 million, RMB1,061.9 million and RMB954.3 million, respectively.
 In particular, as of December 31, 2009, 2010 and 2011 and September 30, 2012, trade receivables from non-related companies of approximately RMB6.7 million, RMB2.6 million, RMB43.5 million and RMB202.2 million were past due but not impaired, and trade receivables due from related companies of approximately RMB145.7 million, RMB266.1 million, RMB419.5 million and RMB471.6 million were past due but not impaired.
 The increases in our total trade and bills receivables with related and non-related companies were primarily due to the growth in sales of our products and prolonged payment cycles by some of our customers.
 In particular, our trade receivables from non-related companies increased significantly from RMB33.1 million as of December 31, 2010 to RMB245.4 million as of December 31, 2011 further to RMB380.3 million as of September 30, 2012, primarily due to the PRC Government's continued tightening of credit policy in 2011 and 2012 to control inflation which increased pressure on our customers' cash flows who subsequently prolonged their payment cycle.
-For the same reason, our bills receivable also increased substantially during the Track Record Period, as customers increasingly used bank promissory notes for payment.
-During the Track Record Period, substantially all our customers to a certain degree used bank promissory notes for payment in lieu of cash which effectively turned trade receivables into bills receivables.
+For the same reason, our bills receivable also increased substantially during the Track Record Period, as customers increasingly used promissory notes issued by banks and financial institutions for payment.
+During the Track Record Period, substantially all our customers to a certain degree used promissory notes issued by banks and financial institutions for payment in lieu of cash which effectively turned trade receivables into bills receivables.